Long-Range Coherence and Multiple Steady States in a Lossy Qubit Array

+where $\smash{\hat{L}_1 := \sqrt{\gamma_+}\push\hat{b}_p^{\dagger}}$ and $\smash{\hat{L}_2 := \sqrt{\gamma_-}\push\hat{b}_q}$ are two Lindblad operators, $\gamma_{\pm}$ being the pump and loss rates, respectively.
+This dynamics could also be realized with cold atoms by mapping the system to a spin-1/2 XX chain with local incoherent spin flips~\cite{Cazalilla2011}.
+Such a chain could be engineered with either motional states \cite{schwager2013dissipative} or internal states \cite{duan2003controlling, Mamaev2020, Browaeys2020}, using local addressability to flip spins \cite{fukuhara2013quantum}.
+Note our main results do not depend on the exact form of the Lindblad operators as long as they are local.

-If the pump and loss are at the ends of the chain (i.e., $|p|=|q|=l$) the problem reduces to a description in which $\mathcal{L}$ is quadratic and can be solved in terms of free fermions \cite{Prosen2008, Prosen2008a, Kos2017, weaksym}.
+If the pump and loss are at the ends of the chain (i.e., $|p|=|q|=l$), the problem reduces to a description in which the Liouvillian $\mathcal{L}$ is quadratic in the JW fermions and the system is noninteracting \cite{Prosen2008, Prosen2008a, Kos2017, weaksym}.
 If either pump or loss occurs in the bulk, this can no longer be achieved.
-Then the Liouvillian contains terms involving string operators of the form $\smash{(-1)^{\hat{N}_L}}$, where $\hat{N}_L$ is the number of particles to the left of the dissipation site, which is not conserved by the Hamiltonian.
+Then $\mathcal{L}$ contains terms involving string operators $\smash{(-1)^{\hat{N}_L}}$, where $\hat{N}_L$ is the number of particles to the left of the dissipation site, which is not conserved by the Hamiltonian.
 Consequently, $\mathcal{L}$ is not quadratic and the system is genuinely interacting.

 Here, we focus on these cases where pump or loss does not occur at the boundary.
-For such interacting systems, one expects that under generic conditions Eq.~\eqref{mastereqn} has a unique steady state \cite{Spohn1977, Evans1977, uniqueness}.
-We find this is indeed the case when the pump and loss both act on a site other than the center site.
-Then at late times the system converges to a product state, $\smash{\hat{\rho} = \otimes_i (\tilde{\gamma}_+ |1_i\rangle \langle 1_i| + \tilde{\gamma}_- |0_i\rangle \langle 0_i|)}$, where $\smash{\tilde{\gamma}_{\pm} := \gamma_{\pm}/(\gamma_+ \pull + \gamma_-)}$ \cite{Pizorn2013}.
+For such interacting systems, one expects that, under generic conditions, Eq.~\eqref{mastereqn} has a unique steady state \cite{Spohn1977, Evans1977, uniqueness}.
+We find this is indeed the case if the pump or loss occurs at any site other than the center \cite{dutta2020out}.
+For $p=q\neq 0$, the system reaches a product state $\smash{\hat{\rho} = \otimes_i (\gamma_+ |1_i\rangle \langle 1_i| + \gamma_- |0_i\rangle \langle 0_i|)/(\gamma_+ \pull + \gamma_-)}$ \cite{Pizorn2013}.
 The situation is very different, however, if the pump and loss are both at the center site, unlocking multiple ``strong" symmetries \cite{Buca2012} and leading to many striking effects.

-{\it Hidden Symmetry.---} To understand the symmetries that arise when both pump and loss occur at the center, $p=q=0$, consider first the reflection symmetry.
+{\it Hidden symmetry.---}To understand the symmetries that arise when both pump and loss occur at the center, $p=q=0$, consider first the reflection symmetry.
 Reflections are generated by an operator $\hat{R}$ that exchanges sites $i$ and $-i$ for all $i$, such that $\smash{\hat{R}\push\hat{b}_i\hat{R} = \hat{b}_{-i}}$.
-One can readily show that $\hat{R}$ commutes with both the Hamiltonian and the dissipators,
+One can readily show that $\hat{R}$ commutes with both the Hamiltonian and the dissipators:

 the latter arising since the dissipators involve only $\smash{\hat{b}^{(\dag)}_0}$ and $\smash{[\hat{b}^{(\dag)}_0, \hat{R}]=0}$.
 Consequently, reflection $\hat{R}$ generates a so-called ``strong" symmetry \cite{Buca2012} and leads to multiple steady states.
 Here, the system evolves separately in its even- and odd-parity sectors, giving rise to (at least) two steady states associated with the two parities.